 STRUCTURAL CONDITION AT TIME OF ACQUISITION

-When The European Heritage Project acquired Palazzo Belloni Battaglia in 2018, the various apartments were in an extremely neglected state due to having been used as holiday apartments.
+When The European Heritage Project acquired parts of Palazzo Belloni Battaglia in 2018, the affected apartments were in an extremely neglected state due to having been used as holiday apartments.
 Some rooms had to be cleared out, and the windows did not close properly causing a constant draught.
 Some of the interior structure had been altered during illegal remodelling in the 1950s.
 The electrical system was in a dilapidated state.

 The ground floor displayed severe flood damage.
 There was no septic tank system and wastewater merely flowed into the lagoon.